The Differences Between Power Yoga vs Vinyasa Yoga

 This style also has roots in Ashtanga Yoga, drawing on its dynamic transitions.
 However, unlike Ashtanga, which offers a fixed series, it offers a variety of sequences.

-Vinyasa Yoga is known for its creative sequencing, catering to those who appreciate a diversity of movements and a continuous flow that cultivates balance, focus, and aligned movement.
+Vinyasa Yoga is known for its creative sequencing.
+It caters to those who appreciate a diversity of movements and a continuous flow that cultivates balance, focus, and aligned movement.
 The philosophy of Vinyasa values adaptability and intuitive motion, often mirroring the rhythms and changes of life itself.

 Key Characteristics